Stop Falling for CRM Hype: What Smart Financial Institutions Do Differently

 Bidirectional Core Integration

-The CRM and your core system must share data in real time.
+The platform and the core banking or LOS system share data in real time.
 One-way sync is not integration.
 It is a workaround that creates more problems than it solves.
+ABT builds and maintains the connectors that link Microsoft 365 to common cores including Fiserv, Jack Henry, and Symitar.

 Full-Function Mobile Access